awscsa/awscsa.github.io/.github/ISSUE_TEMPLATE/issue--errata-template.md

 ---
-name: 'Issue: Errata Template'
+name: 'Errata Template'
 about: "[Errata]"
-title: Report errata
+title: Chapter where the error appears
 labels: ''
 assignees: ''